JpChii/nlp-with-hugging-face/notes/7-question-answering.md

 Next we'll explore how to build a prototype popeline and then focus on improving it's performance.

 For an implementation of document store, retriever, reader refer the respective notebook.

+> **Note:** Irrespective of recent research on QA has focused on readin comprehnsion models, the performance of QA will be bad if the retriever can't find the relevant documents for the query.
+Retriever set's an upper bound on the performance of reader(reading comprehension models).
+With this in mind let's look at some common metrics to evaluate the retriever so that we can compare the performance of sparse and dense representations.